plan2net/sierrha/README.md

 ### Forbidden (HTTP Status 403)

-Redirects to a login URL if access to page without session is not permitted.
+Redirects to a login URL if access to page without a session is not permitted.

 If the user is already logged in, but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see [Site Configuration][site]).

 In any other case a 404 "not found" error is triggered.
 TYPO3 will invoke the configured error handler.

+## Caching

+The error pages are cached in the page cache of TYPO3.
+If TYPO3 pages are configured (and not external URLs) then the cache is invalidated automatically if the page content changes.

 ## Requirements

-* TYPO3 9 LTS
+* TYPO3 9 LTS or 10 LTS
-* 404: A page/URL that containes a human readable "page not found" message
+* 404: A page/URL that contains a human-readable "page not found" message
 * 403: A URL that performs a login and a redirect to a supplied URL (eg. extension "felogin")
 * the web server must be able to reach itself under the configured domain

 ## Installation

 Add via composer.json:

 ```
 "require": {